Frequency-Domain Characterization of Load Demand from Electrified Highways: EVs Moving at Common Constant Speeds

 Lemma~\ref{le:s1} suggests that if EVs move synchronously and their spacings align with the ER coil spacing, the DWPT load spectrum can have THC equal to that of $h_T(t)$, which is 26\% for the INDOT testbed.
 Both the DC and harmonic components of $p(t)$ then scale with $N$.
 Moreover, as Remark~\ref{re:v/d} suggests, single-frequency components can occur in the 0--2~Hz range at slower EV speeds.

 Admittedly, EVs are unlikely to be perfectly synchronized in practice.
 EVs may be approximately synchronized under heavy traffic conditions, when drivers may generally follow the \emph{2-second rule}.
 According to this rule, a driver maintains a two-second spacing between their vehicle and the leading vehicle.
 If the distance $2v$ traveled in two seconds is an integer multiple of $D$, EVs can get synchronized.
-Holding \emph{S1)} as a worst-case scenario, we next study some more realistic conditions.
+Assuming \emph{S$_1$} as the worst case, we next study more realistic traffic conditions.

-\subsection{Scenario S2): Independent Uniformly Distributed Timings}
+\subsection{Scenario S$_2$: Independent Uniformly Distributed Timings}

 Given that individual EV loads can be rather arbitrary, any deterministic modeling of $\{p_n(t)\}_{n=1}^N$ may be of limited value.
 For a more systematic characterization of the DWPT load spectrum, we suggest treating these signals as stochastic.
 To find the frequency content of $p(t)$, one may apply the Fourier transform to $p(t)$.
 Unfortunately, the Fourier transform is undefined for stochastic signals.
 Instead, one may define the \emph{power spectral density} (PSD) $S_p(\omega)$ of $p(t)$.
 The PSD describes how the power of a stochastic signal is distributed across frequencies.
 Note that the term \emph{power} is used here in two contexts.
 The signal $p(t)$ denotes the electric power consumed by the ER and is measured in W (Watts), but we can also define the power of the signal $p(t)$, measured in W$^2$.